-Arellano also believes “the nurse practitioner track is growing the fastest since there are greater needs for care providers in the inpatient and outpatient environment,” he said.
+According to Arellano, “the nurse practitioner track is growing the fastest since there are greater needs for care providers in the inpatient and outpatient environment,” he said.
 “Nurse practitioners are ideally positioned to help in the practice of medical care in rural communities.”

-What is it Like to be a Male Nurse?
+What is it Like to Be a Male Nurse?

-“Men do tend to gravitate toward critical care nursing, which may seem to an outsider as more technology-focused and less personal,” he said, “but I can assure you there are many hands held, backs rubbed, feet washed, bed linens changed and words of encouragement shared in these environments, too.”
+Literally?
+“You’re always on your feet, so I always wear sneakers because you run around all day," Bergacs said.
+“Men do tend to gravitate toward critical care nursing, which may seem to an outsider as more technology-focused and less personal, but I can assure you there are many hands held, backs rubbed, feet washed, bed linens changed and words of encouragement shared in these environments, too.”

 Nursing is Lifelong Learning

 As an educator, Arellano always encourages nurses to continue their education.
 “My students quote me by saying, ‘keep climbing the educational ladder.’
 Learning is a requirement to be a great nurse,” he said.
 “Whether that learning is a local conference to enhance your skills or a PhD, always strive to make yourself a better nurse.”

 After earning a traditional BSN, Bergacs pursued his MBA online through SNHU.
 “Because I have a busy schedule between my military and civilian nursing careers, I found it easy to accommodate class time,” he said.
 “I worked nights and did my schoolwork at night instead of during the day and completed the program as time allowed.”